785pavan/isee2019-SPENDEMON/docs/_posts/2019-06-25-Beta Prototype and Testing.md

     - Categorical thresholds added to keep track on transactions.

-- Post Testing:
+- Post-Testing:
     - Cause: App crashed when Login fields were empty and User tapped anywhere other than the fields.
 This was found while testing the SignUpLogin class().
       - Solution: A void function was implemented which simply makes the keypad go down once the fields are empty and the User taps in blank space.
     - Cause: App crashed when any category in the filtering activity was left empty.
 This was found during testing the Summary class.
-      - Solution: Methods were created to take in all values if the user did not select a value for any field or category.
+      - Solution 1: Methods were created to take in all values if the user did not select a value for any field or category.
+      - Solution 2: Start and End dates were checked such that Start dates are always after End dates.

 ## **<span style="color:#008183 ">Final Thoughts:</span>**